miklevin/MikeLev.in/_posts/2024-11-24-brainstorming-book-titles-with-ai.md

 **Me**: Hey ChatGPT, can I see that in `awk` please?

 > I ask for `awk` 'cause long ago
-> Twas how you ye talk t'make it go
+> Twas how you ye talked t'make text flow
-> Unless a filter was instead
+> Unless a filter twas instead
-> The thing you need and then in sed!
+> What ye need, and then in sed!

 **ChatGPT 4o**: Here is an equivalent AWK script to accomplish the task: